KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 ### Recommendations
 1. Increase Membership Converion:
-   * Introduce short-term membership plans (e.g., daily or weekly memberships) that offer discounts or added benefits to attract casual riders that are tourists.
+   * Introduce short-term membership plans (e.g., daily or weekly memberships) that offer discounts or added benefits to attract casual riders who are tourists.
    * For casual riders who are local and frequent users, offer special promotions after a certain number of rides within a period.

 2. Retain Current Members:
    * Implement a loyalty program for current members, offering rewards such as free rides, merchandise, or discounts on membership renewal based on their usage.
    * Provide members with exclusive benefits like priority access to new bike types, special event invitations, and dedicated customer support.